 As we are crowdsourcers, every mistake that our crowd sees will be corrected.
 But some changes aren’t very visible.
 For example, a new road with just a few houses, without connections.
 A name change of a road, or a misspelled road name.
 Or a road that was mapped back when aerial imagery was much lower quality.

+We use open-data and machine learning to verify OSM data.
 As governments are finally embracing open data, more and more open road datasets are becoming available.
 We want to use that data to improve our map - and why not, to improve those open datasets themselves too.
 Our contributor Joost Schouppe did some experimental work on the subject, resulting in stuff you can use for your mapping in Flanders.

 The evolution of mapping roads in Brussels.
 Green: slow roads.
 Grey: mapped roads.
 Black: roads being worked on that month